-The preparation of the Annual Report for the year ended 30 June 2017 is progressing well and is on schedule for adoption at the Council meeting on 27 September.
+The Annual Report for the year ended 30 June 2017 was adopted at the Council meeting on 27 September.
 The Annual Report outlines what was achieved during the 2016/2017 year compared to what was programmed in the LTP and Annual Plan for that year, both in terms of activity service delivery and financial performance.